jswebdevel/btc_price/README.md

 btc_price
 =========
-v0.01
-*Author: Justin Smith \n
-*Displays the current buy and sell quotes from Coinbase *Page refreshes every 60 seconds
+Displays the current buy and sell quotes from Coinbase, page refreshes every 60 seconds.